-Members of staff should only use their private car for an offsite trip as an emergency or as agreed occasional use.
+Members of staff should only use their private car for an offsite trip as an emergency or as agreed for occasional business use.
+This must be cleared with the Health, Safety Compliance Manager before the trip.

-Staff must submit their Full UK Driving License, their Insurance and MOT documents, where applicable, to the Health, Safety and Compliance Manager before undertaking the trip.
-It is advised that the driver contacts their insurance company to let them know that they will be driving on School business.
-Passengers must wear seat belts, if the vehicle is not fitted with seat belts, it must not be used.
+Staff must submit their Full UK Driving Licence, Insurance and MOT documents, where applicable, to the Health, Safety and Compliance Manager before undertaking the trip.
+It is advised that the driver contacts their insurance company to let them know that they will be driving on School business and they have business use insurance covered on their own policy.
+Passengers must wear seat belts; if the vehicle is not fitted with seat belts it must not be used.
 A list of those leaving site in a car should be submitted to the Security Cabin when leaving, the same as above.
-The Cabin must also be informed of all of the pupils return after the trip.
+The Cabin must also be informed of all of the pupils returning after the trip.